Programme

 Session 3 – Fermentation and process technology of sourdough and bread productions

-Chair: Prof. Ömer SIMSEK (Yildiz Technical University, Istanbul, Turkey)
+Chair: Ömer SIMSEK (Yildiz Technical University, Istanbul, Turkey)

 09.00 - 09.40 – Keynote lecture

-Composition and structure of cereal, pseudocereal and alternative flours
+Composition and properties of cereal, pseudocereal and alternative flours

 09.40 - 10.20 – Keynote lecture